In early November 2013 we got the word to go to Kandahar Air Field, Afghanistan, known as KAF.

 It is sometimes difficult to locate the KAF from the sky during day-time because of lack of contrast with the ground and the all-pervading dust or haze in the area.
 But at all times dirigibles stand silent sentinel over the base.

 These 35m long, helium filled dirigibles are known as ‘Aerostats’.
-Three of them are positioned 1500 feet over KAF around the clock.
+Three of them are positioned 450 metres (1500 feet) above KAF around the clock.
 There is always disquiet should one be on the ground for whatever reason.
 When they are brought down for maintenance they have hundreds of bullet holes in them.

 With onboard infrared and color video cameras they give commanders a continuous view of the landscape.